 Students must realize that undergraduate studies do not guarantee admission to any professional school, nor do they directly prepare students to score successfully on any of the various admissions tests (e.g. MCAT, LSAT, DAT, GRE, VAT, OAT).

-Dr. Anne Roberts, Department of Chemistry, and Dr. Paula Secondo, Department of Chemistry, are the pre-health professions advisers at Western.
-Working with a faculty committee drawn from several departments, they help students prepare for graduate study in a number of health-related professional fields:
+Dr. Anne Roberts, Department of Chemistry, and Dr. Paula Secondo, Department of Chemistry, serve as the health professions advisers at Western.
+They are available to help students plan and prepare for post-graduate study in the following fields:

 The Pre-Law Advisory Committee includes in its membership Dr. Averell Manes, Department of Social Sciences, Dr. Kevin Gutzman, Department of History, and Dr. Charles Mullaney and Dr. Terrence Dwyer of the Division of Justice and Law Administration, Ancell School of Business.

 A broad education in the liberal arts is considered to be better preparation for the study of law than a rigid, specialized program of study.
 Pre-law studies should include the social sciences, the humanities, and basic courses (at least) in the natural sciences.
 Facility in written and oral expression is essential to the successful study and practice of law.